jefking/fn-webhook-queue/README.md

 # Server Default Static
-Webhook to Service Bus Queue.
+Webhook to Service Bus Queue, permissions can be handled in the Azure Function binding.

 ## Quick Deploy to Azure